Back to Blog

 Building a Seamless macOS Recording Workflow

 Displaying keystrokes is a great start, but it really shines when it’s just one piece of a bigger, smoother recording process.
-You get a truly polished, professional result when you stop thinking of it as a standalone feature and instead weave it into your entire workflow, ideally all within a single tool like Screen Charm.
+You get a truly polished, professional result when you stop thinking of it as the whole workflow and instead pair it with clear cursor movement, zoom, narration, and editing.

 The real goal here is to create a guided visual experience where every element on the screen is working together.
 Showing the keystrokes tells one part of the story; other features are what complete the narrative.